melatonein5/Advent-of-Code-2025/Day 1/COMPLEXITY_ANALYSIS.md

 - **Part 1:** 1129
 - **Part 2:** 6638

-The O(n) solution achieves 50% time improvement with virtually no memory overhead.
+The O(n) solution achieves 50% time improvement with virtually no memory overhead (0.01% of the memory used in comparison to the O(2n) solution).